Oakland City Hall & Frank H. Ogawa Plaza

 In Oakland, local residents and artists work together to create a series of performances that ultimately give a glimpse into Oakland, one of the most vibrant and culturally diverse cities in the US.

-Performed at the beautiful Oakland City Hall and Frank H. Ogawa Plaza, participants are invited to inhabit in a new way these symbols of government that have shaped today’s urban space and life.
+Performed at the beautiful Oakland City Hall and Frank H. Ogawa Plaza during a sold-out run, participants were invited to inhabit in a new way these symbols of government that have shaped today’s urban space and life.

 Artistic Director: Simón Adinia Hanukai